TianMayCry9/BioX/README.md

 4.**Will the "+" line in FASTQ be ignored?**
    - BioX automatically ignores the "+" line in FASTQ files, but you can manually retain it using the -ps parameter.

+5.**When should I use the KNN correction feature?**
+   - The KNN correction feature should be used when there is a relatively large sample size of the biological data, as the classification is based on the NCBI taxonomy standards.

 ## Citation